- How do we Diagnose Vasculitis?

 In contrast to the biopsy above, the skin biopsy below was deep enough to include the deep dermis as well as some subcutaneous fat.

-> Kidney BiopsyPerformed if there is evidence of kidney involvement by vasculitis (red blood cells or protein in the urine, for example).
-Done under local anesthesia while the kidney is visualized by ultrasound.
+2. Kidney Biopsy: A kidney biopsy will be performed if there is evidence of kidney involvement by vasculitis (red blood cells or protein in the urine, for example).
+This procedure is done under local anesthesia while the kidney is visualized by ultrasound.
 Because of the small but significant risk of bleeding after this procedure, patients are usually monitored in the hospital for 24 hours after the biopsy.
-The biopsy below shows a “crescent” in a glomerulus.

-> Lung Biopsy Often the best way to make a diagnosis of vasculitis that involves the lungs, such as Wegener’s Granulomatosis.
-May be performed in one of two ways: 1) open lung biopsy, a sizeable surgical procedure; or 2) thoracoscopic lung biopsy, a less invasive but still significant procedure.
+5. Lung Biopsy : Often the best way to make a diagnosis of vasculitis that involves the lungs, such as granulomatosis with polyangiitis (GPA).
+A lung biopsy may be performed in one of two ways: 1) open lung biopsy, a sizable surgical procedure; or 2) thoracoscopic lung biopsy, a less invasive but still significant procedure.
 Even a thoracoscopic biopsy usually requires at least 48 hours in the hospital and the temporary placement of a chest tube to permit the lung to re–expand.

-Erythrocyte sedimentation rate (ESR) – Also known as the “sed rate”, for short.
-This is an old but useful test first employed by the ancient Greeks as a test for pregnancy (the ESR is elevated not only in inflammatory conditions, but also in pregnancy).
+Erythrocyte sedimentation rate (ESR): Also known as the “sed rate”, for short.
+This is an old but useful test first employed by the ancient Greeks as a test for pregnancy.
+It is important to note that there are several influences on the ESR such as anemia and hypergammaglobulinemia which may have nothing to do with an inflammatory state.

-C–reactive protein (CRP) — A modern day version of the ESR, more expensive but not necessarily superior to the ESR in the diagnosis and management of vasculitis.
-CRP is a protein produced by the liver in response to inflammation within the body.
+C–reactive protein (CRP): CRP is a protein produced by the liver in response to inflammation within the body.

 - Protein (“proteinuria”)